jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Change Undo URL on items that are managed so the user is redirected to product page instead of adding back to cart
 * Fix issue with multiple plugins registering WooCommerce integrations
 * Handle backordered items properly
+* Automatically use local language for countdown if there is a translation available

 = 1.55 =
 * Move cart expiration check so it does not happen on every page load